dylanmsu/Ultrasonic_Phased_Array/README.md

 ### Processing System
 TODO

+### Practical limitations
+In an ideal world the signal applied to the physical transducer should give the same signal in air pressure.
+That is however not the case.
+For every transducer there is a significant random phase shift present.
+This will completely negate our effort to acheive a phased array.
+So we have to measure the phase shift of every transducer and incorporate this into the phase calculations.

 ### Video
 Below is a video showing two ultrasonic arrays levitating a piece of styrofoam in an preprogrammed path.
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=-Alf5AHHJVo" target="_blank">